Tenlive1/Rock-paper-scissor/README.md

 it is hard to to make a page that doesn't reload

 and when you return the beginning page you need to active everything again....

+the art work was hand drawn by me (Perry) i thought this style would make people laugh.